Dubosej1/blackjack-trivia/docs/terms.md

 - STAND: An action PLAYER and DEALER can make, to end any further actions on their current hand.

+- STAND ON A (SOFT/HARD) ##: This is a shorthand phrase for when DEALER has to Stand during their turn.  ## represents the total hand value that DEALER needs to reach before they're forced to Stand.
+What DEALER does when they have that exact total value, depends on if the phrase says SOFT or HARD.
+If the phrase says HARD, DEALER is still allowed to Hit.
+IF SOFT, then DEALER has to Stand.

 - SUIT: What grouping a card belongs to.
 Either CLUBS, DIAMONDS, SPADES or HEARTS.

 - TEN-CARD: A 10 pt value card.
 Either a 10, JACK, QUEEN or KING.